prof-rice/cse-vm/README.md

 Install the following packages.

 1. Install the following packages to support the 'div' script: ``figlet boxes lolcat``
-3. Install the following package to support locating files anywhere by name fragment: ``mlocate``
-3. Install the following package to support searching PDFs, e.g., lecture notes: ``pdfgrep``
+2. Install the following package to support searching PDFs, e.g., lecture notes: ``pdfgrep``
-4. Install the following packages for quick screenshots: ``scrot gnome-screenshot``
+3. Install the following packages for quick screenshots from bash: ``scrot``

+If the ``locate`` command doesn't work, also install ``mlocate`` (it was pre-installed with XUbuntu 20.04.3, however).

 ## Manual Program Installations

 A few executables are not available in the system repository, but can be added to the /home/student/bin directory.
 NOTE: Ubuntu will automatically detect this directory and add it to the student's path each time bash is launched.

 1. Create directory ~/bin using this bash command: ``mkdir ~/bin``

 2. Add the [following executable](https://the.exa.website/install) to bin to support the lt and lx directory listers: ``exa``

 3. Add the [following JAR file](https://plantuml.com/download) to bin to support UML diagram generation: ``plantuml.jar``

 4. Install the following GraphViz package, on which PlantUML relies: ``graphviz``

 5. Add the following script to bin to run Plant UML as an executable (use ``chmod a+x plantuml`` to make it executable): ``plantuml``

          #!/usr/bin/env bash
          /usr/bin/java -jar /home/student/bin/plantuml.jar $@

+Note that XUbuntu includes an older version (by about 3 years) of PlantUML in the repository.
+While not recommended, it may be used in place of downloading the latest plantuml.jar and creating the plantuml script by instead installing ``plantuml``.

 ## Popular Editor Installations

 Xubuntu defaults to Mousepad, a perfectly reasonable Notepad equivalent.
 Some students want... more.

 1. Install the two gedit packages as a more capable replacement for mousepad as default editor: ``gedit gedit-plugins``
 2. Open gedit by typing ``gedit``.
 Click gear > Preferences > Editor.
 Disable "Use spaces insead of tabs" (required to edit a Makefile).
+In Menu > Preferences > Plugins, enable Bracket Completion, Code Comment, Color Picker, Git, Quick Highlight, and Sort.
 Close gedit.
 3. Install Code::Blocks as an optional editor: ``codeblocks``
 4. Use this command to install Visual Studio Code as an optional editor, which can then be launched as ``code``: ``sudo snap install --classic code``
 5. Select Start > Settings > MIME Type Editor.
-For source code types text/x-c++hdr, text/x-c++src, text/x-java, and text/x-python, double-click the Default Application cell and select Text Editor (this is gedit).
+For source code types text/x-c++hdr, text/x-c++src, text/x-java, text/x-makefile, text/x-python, click the Default Application cell and select Text Editor (this is gedit).
-5. Add the snap binary directory to PATH by adding the following lines to: ``gedit .profile``
+6. Add the snap binary directory to PATH by adding the following lines to: ``gedit ~/.profile``

 ```
 # set PATH so it includes /snap/bin if it exists